hanyaonian/m-logger/README.md

 ## Log types & default setting

-m-logger has 5 levels, you can pass it by url params or by node argv, default is **slient**.
+m-logger has 5 levels, you can pass it by url query parameter, default is **slient**.

-log level values are below:
+log levels are below:

 - `slient`: no log (for production)
 - `error`: only error log